joshuaaclark/joshuaaclark.github.io/_posts/2015-12-08-Learn-Hearth.md

 ![](http://i.imgur.com/ogcGU6H.png)

 There is a clear trend towards more novel decks also winning more.
-HOWEVER it isn't statistically significant, so it isn't possible to say that these results are due to chance.
+HOWEVER it isn't statistically significant, so it may be that these results are due to chance.
 This is in part due to the small sample (16 players), so if anyone has a big database of decks and win rates let me know!
 Might be fun to test this technique in a more robust